Hellestyle/PythonPing/README.md

 A ping tool ceated in python for checking network connectivity and reachability to the Internet

-Use the pyping.py for Windows and linuxpyping.py for Linux/MacOS
+Use the pythonping.py and input three IP adresses or hostnames

 The results are saved in a txt file called pingresults.txt

-Please report any issues, and i will try to fix them.

 Made as a fun beginner project.
 Also to learn a bit more about Github